martin-bachmann/martin-bachmann/README.md

 <br>
 <br>

-  Meu nome é <strong>Martin Pezzini Bachmann</strong> e moro em Belo Horizonte-MG.
-Sou estudante de Desenvolvimento Web na **[Trybe](https://www.betrybe.com/)**.
-Minha meta para os próximos anos é construir uma carreira como programador, com foco em oportunidades para Back-end e Full-Stack. :rocket:
+  My name is <strong>Martin Pezzini Bachmann</strong> and I'm a Full Stack Developer, currently working at Highnote. :rocket:

 <h3> 👨🏻‍💻 &nbsp;Sobre mim </h3>

-- 🤔 &nbsp; Adoro buscar soluções criativas e eficientes para problemas do dia-a-dia e essa foi uma das coisas que me aproximou da programação.
-- 🎓 &nbsp; Apesar de estar buscando uma transição de carreira, sou formado em História.
+- 🤔 &nbsp; I love to seek creative and efficient solutions for day-to-day problems and this was one of the things that brought me closer to programming.
+- 🎓 &nbsp; I studied web development at **[Trybe](https://www.betrybe.com/)**.
+Despite working as a programmer, I have a degree in History.
-- ❤ &nbsp; Sou casado com Ana Carolina Zimmermann e moramos juntos com nossos sete gatos.
+- ❤ &nbsp; I am married to Ana Carolina Zimmermann and we live together with our seven cats..
-- ⚽ &nbsp; Meus hobbies preferidos são jogar futebol e sair com amigos.
-Sou flamenguista e fãnzaço do Gabigol.
-- 📫 &nbsp; Para entrar em contato, envie um email para <strong>martinpezbach@gmail.com</strong>, ou uma mensagem no meu perfil do **[LinkedIn](https://www.linkedin.com/in/martin-p-bachmann)**!
+- 📫 &nbsp; To get in touch, please send an email to <strong>martinpezbach@gmail.com</strong>, or a message on my **[LinkedIn](https://www.linkedin.com/in/martin-p-bachmann)** profile!
 <br>

-**Linguagens e ferramentas:**
+**Stacks:**

 ***Back-End***
 <p align="left">